 2. Commissioning of the Drop-Off site for green waste behind Old Nick should be open by end of August.

-3. The Waste Minimization Plan Report for Bitou has recently been open for Public Participation comment.
+3. The Waste Minimisation Plan Report for Bitou has recently been open for Public Participation comment.
 Whereas the report makes many good recommendations, we have made several contributary comments.

 4. Transfer Station: